 - 4 reminder emails

-Set up your webinar pipeline once and Kajabi takes care of the rest.
+Set up your webinar funnel once, and let Kajabi take care of the rest.

 Teachable doesn’t offer a native way to add livestreams, but you can run webinars inside Teachable by embedding a live video stream code into a lesson.

-So while Teachable does allow you to run webinars to engage specifically with your students, Teachable’s webinar support capabilities aren’t designed to reach audiences outside of your existing students.
-The most you could do is upsell existing customers to other products.
+The most you could do is upsell products to existing customers.
 With Teachable, you can’t leverage webinars to build your list, sell your product, or build your brand authority out in the open.

 According to Teachable’s statement, its customer care does not support livestreams:

 If you’re interested in using webinars or any kind of live events to grow your business, you’d need to pay for another webinar platform outside of Teachable.
 But even with an external webinar platform, you’d still be missing the incredible benefits of having an automated marketing campaign (which comes with Kajabi).